Sinc-collocation methods with consistent collocation points for Fredholm integral equations of the second kind: Fundamental definitions and theorems for Sinc methods

 \section{Fundamental definitions and theorems for Sinc methods}

 The Sinc approximation is a function approximation formula expressed as

 where $S(j,h)(x)$ denotes the so-called ``Sinc function'' defined by

-Numerical methods based on the Sinc approximation are called ``Sinc methods.''
+Numerical methods based on the Sinc approximation are referred to as ``Sinc methods.''
 For example, a quadrature formula obtained by integrating both sides of~\eqref{eq:Sinc-approx} as

-is called the ``Sinc quadrature.''
-For a comprehensive summary of the Sinc methods, see some book and review papers~\cite{Ste1,Ste2,SugiMatsu}.
-This section provides fundamental definitions and theorems for such Sinc methods needed in the subsequent sections.
+is referred to as the ``Sinc quadrature.''
+Comprehensive summaries of existing Sinc methods have been provided in several books and review papers~\cite{Ste1,Ste3,Ste2,SugiMatsu}.
+This section provides fundamental definitions and theorems for such Sinc methods as preliminaries for the remainder of this work.